 Because trilliums go dormant by midsummer, I like to pair them with plants that look good for the remainder of the gardening season.
 I find that ground covers that allow trilliums to pop through them are the best companions.
 They provide a good backdrop and keep plantings going strong later into the season.
 The graceful habits and textural leaves of small- to medium-size ferns also combine well with trilliums and fill late-season vacancies.

 If you garden in the North, there are several trillium species native to your area; two in particular are stinking Benjamin and bent trillium.

-Propeller toad shade (T. stamineum, Z 5–8) is noted for its unique form.
+Propeller toad shade (T. stamineum, Zones 5–8) is noted for its unique form.
 Each narrow, chocolate-colored petal is more than an inch long and twists like a propeller above the slightly mottled leaves.
 The plant’s appearance is stocky, and its height is just over a foot.
-It pairs well with Jacobs’s ladder (Polemonium reptans, Z 3–8) and creeping phlox (Phlox stolonifera cvs., Z 4–8) in spring.
+It pairs well with Jacobs’s ladder (Polemonium reptans, Zones 3–8) and creeping phlox (Phlox stolonifera cvs., Zones 4–8) in spring.

 Sweet Beth (T. vaseyi, Zones 5–8) is a must-have for the shade garden.
 It is among the largest of all trilliums at just under 2 feet tall when grown in rich, moist soil.
 Sweet Beth’s velvety chocolate-red blooms can be over 4 inches wide, and the petal tips strongly reflex, pushing the stamens forward.
 Mature blooms appear in mid- to late spring just beneath the large leaves.
 I have seen white-blooming forms of Sweet Beth out and about.
 This plant grows well in the North, but it excels in its native habitat of Tennessee and northern Georgia.